 Distance: 13.9 miles

 Location: Uldale Common, Back o’ Skiddaw

 Coordinates: N 54.72666, W 3.14543

 It is worth stopping at this lofty layby to admire the picturesque and tranquil surroundings.
 Better views can be had by climbing the small grassy lumps just behind the parking area.
 Looking south, the peak of Skiddaw mountain can be seen in the distance with some northern Lakeland peaks visible beyond that.
-In the nearer distance are various lower hills known locally (for obvious reasons) as ‘Back o’ Skiddaw’, including the Uldale Fells and Caldbeck Fells.
+In the nearer distance are various lower hills known locally as ‘Back o’ Skiddaw’, including the Uldale Fells and Caldbeck Fells.
 The immediate surroundings are rough open moorland, a rare sight when driving in the Lake District.
 Free parking but no facilities.
 Nearest facilities at Caldbeck village.

 Continue along the open road which gradually descends with pleasant surrounding moorland views.
 After approx 2.5 miles, a cattle grid marks the end of the open moor and the road continues through farmland.
 A further 1.3 miles takes you to the outskirts of Caldbeck village.
 Continue to the village centre and take a left turn on the B5299 towards Wigton, adjacent to the Old Smithy Tea Room.
 Continue a short distance, passing the attractive houses and stream on the left, to cross a larger river.
 The village car park is over the bridge on the left.